Updated March 31, 2026

 Most South Carolina bar owners look at liquor liability insurance for bars, general liability, property insurance for bars, workers' compensation if required, and commercial umbrella insurance.
 Depending on the venue, assault and battery coverage and business interruption protection may also be important.

-The main state rule in the data provided is workers' compensation for businesses with 4 or more employees, with listed exemptions.
+A main state rule is workers' compensation for businesses with 4 or more employees, with listed exemptions.
 Many commercial leases also require proof of general liability coverage, so owners often need to show documentation before opening or renewing.

 Bar insurance cost in South Carolina varies by location, hours, alcohol service, claims history, property value, and coverage limits.
-The provided average premium range is $110 to $438 per month, but your quote can vary depending on the endorsements and limits you choose.
+Your quote can vary depending on the endorsements and limits you choose.

 Yes.
 You can request a bar insurance quote in South Carolina for a bar, pub, nightclub, sports bar, waterfront bar, or restaurant bar.
 The quote should reflect your neighborhood, operating hours, and whether you need liquor liability insurance, property coverage, or umbrella coverage.